 - Placement for determining where the modification is placed on the site: on which web pages and where on those pages.

-- Segments (optional) for displaying the modification only to a specific subset of visitors.
-If you do not want to display the recommendation to all visitors, define one or more segments for the modification.
+- Segments and affinity groups (optional) for displaying the modification only to a specific subset of visitors.
+If you want to display the recommendation to all visitors, do not assign the modification to any segments or affinity groups.

 Email recommendations extend the Frosmo Platform beyond your website.
 An email recommendation allows you to use recommendation data in your customer emails.
 A single email recommendation can display two or three items.
 By default, the item details include image, name, and price.
 You can customize which details to display (except for the image, which is always displayed) and how the recommendation looks.